css-var-theme

 }

-the current theme can be changed and theme_store.subscribe(() => ...)
+with theme_store.set(new_theme) the current theme can be changed and theme_store.subscribe(() => ...) you can subscribe to updates on the theme.

 API

-function consumes an object implementing the ThemingOptions
+The useTheme function consumes an object implementing the ThemingOptions interface:

-Parameter | Type | Description |
+| Parameter | Type | Description |

 initial |